FIXTradingCommunity/fix-orchestra-spec/v1-1/orchestra_spec.md

 ### Categories

 The `<categories>` element tree is used to associate elements to business areas for documentation generation.
 For example, FIX defines categories such as "SingleGeneralOrderHandling", "MarketData", and "SecuritiesReferenceData".
-FIX also uses category information (attributes `FIXMLFileName`, `componentType`, `includeFile`) to organize FIXML schema files.
 The `<categories>` element has a number of attributes, including the `entityAttribGrp` attribute group that supports pedigree attributes (see [Pedigree](#pedigree) for details).
 Categories must be grouped by sections and hence have a `name` and a `section` attribute.

 ### Sections

 The `<sections>` element tree names higher level business processes and requires the `name` attribute.
 Typically, a section contains multiple categories.
 Traditionally, they have been organized around pre-trade, trade, and post-trade information flows.
 A single message can only belong to a single section and category.
 The `displayOrder`attribute may be used to define the ordering of sections in the documentation.
-FIX uses the section attribute `FIXMLFileName` to organize FIXML schema files.

 ### Metadata about any element